Training Fast Robot Policies with Slow Foundation Models: APPENDIX

-\textbf{Franka kitchen environment} For this environment please refer to the D4RL environment~\cite{DBLP:journals/corr/abs-2004-07219}.
+For this environment please refer to the D4RL environment~\cite{DBLP:journals/corr/abs-2004-07219}.
 In this environment, the franka robot has to perform a complex multi-stage task in order to achieve the final goal.